bgeorge11/ml-unit-test-demo/README.md

 13. PartialExtractOperationsTest5.java --> Extract portions of a document using query options including installation of query options.
 14. POJORepositoryOperationsTest4.java --> Insert a POJO as a JSON using POJORepository.
 15. CustomPOJORepositoryOperationsTest4.java --> Insert a POJO as a JSON using a custom implementation of POJORepository.
 Also demonstrates adding metadata and properties to the document added using POJORepository.
 The validation is done by querying by metadata value using options.
+16. RowManagerOperationsTest5.java --> Optic API usage demonstration.
+Few JSON documents are added, path range indexes are added.
+Then a relational view is created using Optic APIs.